Do Go On - 334 - Pan Am Flight 73

 Yeah.

-There's usually a hill at one end.
+There's usually a hill at like one.

-Depends on the city.
+It's on the city.

 Yeah.